 When to Use Raw Goods

-Here are a few times when you should take advantage of raw goods.
+Here are a few times when you should take advantage of managing your assemblies with raw goods.

 - When the Raw Goods are "paper goods" or won't expire.